yashraj24october/Scientific-Calculator.github.io/README.md

 # <b><center> SCIENTIFIC CALCULATOR
 ------
-In this project, i have developed a Fully working `Scientific Calculator` that supports almost all arithmetic and trigonometric calculations with light and dark mode feature..
+<p>In this project, i have developed a Fully working `Scientific Calculator` that supports almost all arithmetic and trigonometric calculations with light and dark mode feature..

  `[Project Link]`[link]